jahangir842/linux-notes/git/git-lfs.md

 ### Git Large File Storage (LFS)

-Download the Git LFS installer from the [official website] (https://git-lfs.com/).
+Download the Git LFS installer from the [official website](https://git-lfs.com/).

 Download the Git LFS installer from the [official website](https://git-lfs.github.com/).